 The Council participates in the National Fraud Initiative.
-This is a counter-fraud initiative led by Audit Scotland and covers Pension Fund activities.
+This is a counter-fraud initiative led by Audit Scotland.
+Mortality Screening exercises are carried out every 6 months.

 Tell Us Once (TUO)

 The Fund participates in the 'Tell Us Once' service offered by registrars when deaths are registered.
 The quicker notification of deaths via TUO reduces the incidences of overpayment of pensions and unnecessary bureaucracy for bereaved relatives.